PaddyHQ/PaddyHQ-PyBer-Analysis/README.md

 ## Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+technological infrastructure is a problem expansion of cellular and broadband technology use of credit cards is a deterrent to those who only use cash ridesharing is most prevalent when rides are short and parking is difficult moving to a call center model for rural areas and encouraging drivers to form relationships with clients (caters to a rural audience) possibly change compensation model for rural areas to include a flat rate (if it's not possible to make a livelihood, you won't have drivers) improve maps for rural areas strategically penetrate markets with research. find communities that may be more open and have the means. patience. market penetration takes time.

 Would like to see a full year and compare multiple years.
 Would like to have data on length of trip and tip amounts.